 Throughout the process, remember to take time to stop and remember your “why.”
 Remain encouraged and passionate about the purpose of your event, and all the bumps in the road that you will inevitably encounter will seem small in the grand scheme of things.

-For more information on the event or to register for the race, please visit www.takeyourskintoabetterplace5k.com.
-To learn more about hosting a fundraiser to benefit The Skin Cancer Foundation, please check out our resources for event organizers.
+To learn more about hosting a fundraiser to benefit The Skin Cancer Foundation, please check out our Host an Event page.